buckmelton/phase-0/week-1/my-website-1-reflection.md

 * Explain how to create a repository on GitHub and clone the repository to your local computer to a non-technical person.

-  Create a new repository on GitHub and clone it to your local computer:

     - On GitHub choose "Create New Repository"
     - Name the repository
     - Make it public or private
     - Choose whether to auto-include a README file
     - Choose a license (for DBC we've been using MIT License)
     - Click "Create"
     - Copy the URL for cloning

     - On your local computer, navigate to the directory in which you want the repository directory to be created.
 To be clear, whatever directory you are in, Git will be creating a subdirectory with the name of the repository, and the files for that repository will be inside the Git-created subdirectory.
     - At the command line enter

     git clone

       then paste the URL after and enter.

 * Describe what open source means.